-Lanes may contain lanes, to form a nested structure, when needed.
+Lanes may contain other lanes to form a nested structure when needed.
 However, BPMN helps you primarily on modeling business process.
 Do not try to build nested lanes just for modeling the structure of your organization.
 If you want to model the organization structure, use the organization chart instead.

-To order distilled water, customer either calls the ordering hotline or send us Email.
-Currently, 90% of the orders come from phone calls, while 10% are placed by Email.
+To order distilled water, customers either call the ordering hotline or send us Email.
+Currently, 90% of the orders come from phone calls while 10% are placed by Email.
 The customer service assistant who receives the order will check whether the customer is an existing customer or a new one.
 If the customer has never ordered before, the customer service assistant will create a customer account for him or her before proceeding to water delivery.

 The delivery of distilled water is carried out once a week on every Wednesday.
-So on every Wednesday morning, the customer service assistant will forward orders to the Logistics Department for delivery.
-Once the manager in the Logistics Department has received the orders, he will arrange the delivery by assigning workers for different orders, printing and posting the schedule.
+So, on every Wednesday morning, the customer service assistant will forward orders to the Logistics Department for delivery.
+Once the manager in the Logistics Department has received the orders, he will arrange the delivery by assigning workers to manage different orders, printing and posting the schedule.
 The workers receive the calls and deliver water to the customer accordingly.

-Now, you need to model the process in BPD, with BPMN.
-In this section, you will be guided through the steps of creating the necessary swimlanes in BPD.
+Now, you need to model the process in BPD with BPMN.
+In this section, you will be guided through the steps to create the necessary swimlanes in BPD.
 The modeling of process flow will be described in the next part of this tutorial.

 |1||Menu bar||The menu bar at the top of the window allows you to select and perform various operations in Visual Paradigm.|

 |2||Toolbar||Toolbar, which is below the menu bar is an extended menu.
 All buttons are presented in groups of icons which are readily accessible for users.|